ptahproject/ptah/docs/virtualenv.rst

 Summary
 ~~~~~~~

-Look inside myapp/__init__.py and you will see the application configuration.
+Look inside myapp/__init__.py and you will see the application
+startup configuration.